ivan00105/Voice-Based-AI-Assistant-with-ChatGPT-on-Raspberry-Pi/README.md

 ## Features
 - Wake word detection using Porcupine
 - Speech recognition with Google Speech Recognition
-- AI-based chat using ChatGPT and Bing APIs
+- AI-based chat using ChatGPT and unoffical Bing APIs
 - Multilingual support for English, Mandarin, and Cantonese
 - Text-to-Speech using Google Text-to-Speech (gTTS)